 “They’re like the ultimate urban insectivore.
 They eat 3,000 to 5,000 insects per day,” she says.
 “So they eat mosquitoes, and other biting things that might annoy us.”

 Koenig says the little, gray birds spend the whole day on the wing, cruising around for insects and even mating in the air.
-They belong to the same order as hummingbirds, and they’re tiny, short feet can’t perch on a horizontal surface.
+They belong to the same order as hummingbirds, and their tiny, short feet can’t perch on a horizontal surface.
 The swifts have to cling to rough, vertical surfaces, like the inside of a chimney.
 But it has to be the right kind of chimney.

 “It’s got to have something that they can grab hold of,” says Joan Schoff, one of the many experienced birders in the crowd.
 “Now there’s a lot of chimneys that have steel or aluminum flues.
 Most of us either have a cap on our chimney, or we have the wrong kind of chimney.”